jawad-511/CI-CD-Project/README.md

 - Check the Jenkins console for pipeline logs.
 - Confirm Docker and Jenkins services are running properly on your server.

-## License
-This project is licensed under the MIT License.

 ## Contact
-For questions or feedback, please reach out to the project owner.
+For questions or feedback, please reach out to us on:
+Email: four.engineers2025@gmail.com